clu-ling/logx-reader/docs/index.md

 ## How do I use it?

-The `LogX-Reader` can be used through a rest API defined in the `rest` subproject.
-The API can be run following the instruction in `Install`.
+The `LogX-Reader` can be used through a REST API defined in the `rest` subproject.
+The REST API can be run following the instructions in [Usage](./tutorial.md) after installing.

+## Developing

+For instructions on developing the `LogX-Reader`, navigate to the [Development](./dev/install.md) section.